ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 - Variable names can only contain **lowercase** letters (`a..z`), numbers (`0..9`), and underscores (`_`) — they can't contain spaces.
 - Variable names cannot begin with a number.
-- Rubyists strive to choose **descriptive** variable names, no matter how long they are, so that it's obvious to teammates what the contents are (supposed to be) at a glance.
+- Rubyists strive to choose **descriptive** variable names, no matter how long they are, so that it's obvious to teammates what the contents are at a glance.

     _Please_ avoid naming your variables `x`, `y`, and `z`.
 Use underscores to separate words in multi-word variable names, since we can't use spaces.